openSUSE/trollolo/README.md

 ## Installation

+You need to have Ruby install.
+Trollolo works with Ruby 2.2-2.4.1, but currently it doesn't work with 2.4.2.
+See [#139](https://github.com/openSUSE/trollolo/issues/139) for more information.

 You can install Trollolo as gem with `gem install trollolo`.

 For the chart generation you will need a working matplotlib installation and